After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

     - Note: **DO NOT** use /tmp or /dev/shm as a transcode location.
 On reboots, /tmp and /dev/shm are cleared and this causes docker to recreate the folder as root, causing the plex transcoder to crash.
 See this comment from a Plex employee: [https://forums.plex.tv/discussion/comment/1502936/#Comment_1502936](https://forums.plex.tv/discussion/comment/1502936/#Comment_1502936).

-- `plex_autoscan`

-  - `ip`: Server IP that Plex Autoscan will listen on.
-In the `Full` Cloudbox setup, this will be `0.0.0.0`.
-Default is `0.0.0.0`.

-    - Note 1: 0.0.0.0 is for local machines, because containers can not communicate with local host via 127.0.0.1.

-    - Note 2: If you have a separate Plex and Feeder setup, this will be the IP of the server where Plex is installed.

 - `rclone`:

   - `version`: Rclone version.
 Default listed version is the most currently, stable version.
 Default is `1.38`.